TV Tropes Needs Your Help

 - In one episode of Star Trek: Voyager, the protagonists themselves do this to a civilization that is very powerful but also very afraid of them.
 Well, this is Species 8472.
 First they pushed back the Borg that was invading their realm, but then the humans shows up, siding with the Borg and start exterminating them.
 Considering this background, it really didn't take much to win their confidence.

 - Stargate SG-1 episode "Forsaken".
 The team runs into a group of humans with a downed spaceship harassed by evil-looking Rubber-Forehead Aliens.
 They later found out that humans were convicted criminals on the way to Penal Colony and said aliens were crew of the ship — Serrakins who once liberated criminals' homeworld of Goa'uld and settled there living in harmony with locals.

 - A lot of old old Doctor Who monsters are like this.
 The Optera in "the Web Planet", the Didoans in "The Rescue", whatever's going on in "Galaxy Four", plus some newer(= 1970s) examples like the Martians in "The Ambassadors of Death", the Ice Warriors in "The Curse of Peladon" ONLY, and the Foamasi in "The Leisure Hive."

-- Another episode also has an alien race arrive to Earth.
+- In "Second Soul", an alien race arrives on Earth.
 This time, they're openly asking to be allowed to live on Earth by possessing dead humans.
 Throughout the episode, several characters get increasingly paranoid about the aliens' agenda on Earth.
 It is revealed, though, that the aliens have no evil agenda and are merely building a museum to their race, as all their children are 100% human.